 What makes eXtremeDB for HPC different from all of the databases that also claim they are fast?

 Many database systems include one or two of the performance-enhancing features mentioned so far, such as in-memory data storage, columnar data handling, fast native APIs as well as high performance SQL, and a short execution path.
 But you’d be hard-pressed to find all of them in one database system, and solutions offering some of these features may also lack “real” database capabilities such as ACID transactions.
 In contrast, eXtremeDB offers all of them plus a rich assortment of additional development and run-time features (our key features list is a good place to see the breadth of eXtremeDB’s capabilities).

 Equally important, with new NoSQL solutions and databases cropping up so frequently, McObject’s eXtremeDB is a proven technology.
-McObject can point to a track record of 16+ years and over 28,000,000 successful deployments of the database system, in demanding financial technology as well as in mission- and safety-critical applications ranging from aerospace systems to smart grid, defense, consumer electronics, industrial control and telecom/networking infrastructure.
+McObject can point to a track record of 18+ years and over 28,000,000 successful deployments of the database system, in demanding financial technology as well as in mission- and safety-critical applications ranging from aerospace systems to smart grid, defense, consumer electronics, industrial control and telecom/networking infrastructure.
 View a partial customer list.

 Are there any published benchmarks that show how eXtremeDB performs?

 eXtremeDB has been the subject of multiple STAC-M3 benchmark implementations, overseen and audited by the Securities Technology Analysis Center (STAC®).
 An overview of eXtremeDB’s record-setting performance on the benchmarks, and a link to download the STAC reports, is available here.